By Peter Staunton at the Etihad

 It was well-deserved and it blows the title race wide open.
 City were below par and could not, until late, make things difficult for Petr Cech.
-But they were made to be second-best by an excellent Chelsea who threatened time and again through the excellent Hazard and industrious Ramires.
+But they were made to be second-best by an excellent Chelsea who threatened time and again with the stupendous Hazard and the industrious Ramires, who shone brightly.
 But that takes nothing away from the rest of the Chelsea boys.
 This was a statement win from Mourinho's side.

 "There are two big horses and a little horse," he said.
 "A horse that next season can race.